ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 ![MapReduce Master 2](./img/L21%20Master%202.png)

-***Q:***&nbsp;&nbsp; What's happens to the work `M1` was doing?
-Is it lost or can it be retrieved?
+***Q:***&nbsp;&nbsp; What's happened to all the work `M1` was doing?
+Is it lost or can it be salvaged?
-***A:***&nbsp;&nbsp; All of `M1`'s work is lost and has to be redone
+***A:***&nbsp;&nbsp; All of `M1`'s work is lost and has to be redone... :-(

 Since map workers fail from time to time, what's the best way of handling this failure?
-Google had to examine the cost of the possible design options:
+To answer this, Google had to examine the cost of each possible design option:

 ***Option 1)***
-Ensure that every map worker writes its intermediate key/value pairs not to its local disk that would become inaccessible in the event of failure, but to some external location from where it can be recovered
+Ensure that every map worker writes its intermediate key/value pairs not to its local disk (that would become inaccessible in the event of failure), but to some external location from where it can be recovered

 ***Option 2)***
 Risk having to redo all the work assigned to a map worker if that worker fails

 The answer here is simply one of time-cost &mdash; on average, which option will be quicker?

-Option 1 means that the time penalty of writing data over the network must be paid for every ***successful*** run of a map worker.
+Option 1 means that the time penalty of writing data over the network must be paid on every ***successful*** run of a map worker.

-However, since map workers are successful far more often than they fail, the time penalty incurred by occasionally having to redo a map worker's entire workload is offset by the fact that this will not happen too often.
+Option 2 means that occasionally, we will have to pay a time penalty in order to redo a map worker's entire workload; however, since map workers are successful far more often than they fail, this penalty is not paid very often.

-This is one of the distinguishing features of MapReduce - it deliberately chooses to redo work in the event of worker failure because this is cheaper than transferring data over the network.
+This is one of the distinguishing features of MapReduce - it deliberately chooses to redo work in the event of worker failure because on average, this is cheaper than transferring data over the network.

 In general fault tolerance in distributed systems requires that we duplicate something.
 We either duplicate:

 * ***Data*** by storing multiple copies
 * ***Communication*** by sending multiple messages
-* **Effort** by redoing work
+* **Effort** by occasionally redoing work

 ## Combine Functions